-12 Simple But Effective Communication Techniques And Strategies
+12 Simple But Effective Communication Techniques

 Do you struggle to communicate effectively with others — either verbally or in writing?
 Maybe you're in need of some effective communication techniques.

 Your words come out easily enough, but the actual consequences of those words are far from what you intended.
-What went wrong?
-And how do you avoid those mistakes the next time you talk to someone?

 Communication sounds so easy.
 Words come out of your mouth.
-Someone hears them and reacts with more words, and boom: you’ve had a conversation.
+Someone hears them and reacts with more words and boom: you’ve had a conversation.

 Maybe one of these word exchanges didn’t go as well as you’d hoped — either because one (or both) of you didn’t understand the other’s message or because something else got in the way.
 This confusion is particularly embarrassing or uncomfortable when you're in a work setting.

 What is Effective Communication?

 For communication to be effective, both parties need to clearly understand the other’s meaning.